davidlormor/hawkins.io/wip/untitled.md

 leak down into other objects.

 How should this be implemented?
 The publish/subscribe pattern works well here.
-The model is only object that knows if it has been reassigned.
+The model is the only object that knows if it has been reassigned.
 The model publishes an event when that happens.
 The use case can attach an observer along with state and pass it along.